Ridalor/Customer/docs/usage.md

 Then all you have to do is:

+1. Make a new request with the plus icon almost top left

 1. Write your __address__ in the _address_ field.

 1. Paste the __access token__ in the _Authorization field_ as described above.